 #26 The lost city of Petra is Jordan’s most famous attraction.
 It has been a UNESCO heritage site since 1985, and in 2007 it was considered one of the world’s new seven wonders.
 Jordan would be worth a trip just to visit Petra, but luckily Jordan has a lot more to offer.

 More than just a monument, Petra is (was) a city – it was the capital of the Nabataean Kingdom – so the attractions are spread over several kilometers.
 The archaeological park is enormous – be prepared to walk a lot.
 But if you don’t want to, you can do part of the route by donkey, camel, or golf cart.
 Allow at least one full day to visit Petra.

 The Treasure Chamber is Petra’s best-known monument, but there are many other places to visit.
 The access to Petra is stunning, made in a tight canyon with strong colors.
 We also have the monastery at the other end of the park, the royal tombs, the various temples, the Byzantine church, and the typical colonized streets.

-#27 Finally, Aqaba, the city in southern Jordan and the only access to the sea.
-The main attraction of Aqaba is that the sea!
+#27 Finally, Aqaba is southern Jordan’s city and the only sea access.
+The main attraction of Aqaba is the sea!
 The warm sea, the corals, and the possibility of diving or snorkeling in the Gulf of Aqaba.